Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Rosewood has five active public transport stops offering a mix of train and bus services.
-These stops are served by 27 different routes that together facilitate 872 weekly passenger trips.
-Transport accessibility is limited, with residents on average located 734 meters from the nearest stop.
+Rosewood has five active public transport stops operating, offering a mix of train and bus services.
+These stops are served by 35 different routes, collectively facilitating 872 weekly passenger trips.
+Transport accessibility is assessed as limited, with residents generally located 734 meters from the nearest stop.

-The service frequency averages 124 trips per day across all routes, equating to about 174 weekly trips per individual stop.
+Service frequency averages 124 trips per day across all routes, translating to approximately 174 weekly trips per individual stop.

 Frequently Asked Questions - Transport